-- (c) Liaison with New Zealand Transport Agency regarding access to and from airports. - (d) Implementation of a noise management plan by the Queenstown Airport Corporation to ensure management of the noise environment at both Queenstown and Wanaka airports.
-With respect to Queenstown airport the Noise Management Plan will be in accordance with Conditions 22 to 25 of Designation D2 setting out the required contents of such a plan.
+- (c) Liaison with Transit New Zealand regarding access to and from airports. - (d) Implementation of a noise management plan strategy by the Queenstown Airport Corporation to ensure management of the noise environment at both Queenstown and Wanaka airports.
+With respect to Queenstown Airport the Noise Management Plan will be in accordance with Conditions 22 to 25 of Designation D2 setting out the required contents of such a plan.

 The Queenstown and Wanaka airports are important physical resources, important to the social and economic well being of the community.
 Queenstown Airport's main function is for domestic, and international, passenger movements and freight and tourist operations.
 The Queenstown Airport is an important factor in the rate of growth in the District.
-In comparison, Wanaka Airport's main function has been to provide recreational and tourist air services, including aviation museums but increasingly it is providing for scheduled air services and may in the future provide a complementary alternative to Queenstown Airport.
+In comparison, Wanaka Airport's main function is providing recreational and tourist air services, including aviation museums.